|

 was bigger than France (40 million), etc...
 Remember Pearl Harbor

 ?
-What could have happened if the distance between Japan an the
+What could have happened if the distance between Japan and

-USA, instead of several thousand miles, was a quarter of a mile
+the USA, instead of several thousand miles, had been the quarter

-(this is the distance between France and Germany) ?
-France was
+of a mile (this is the distance between France and Germany) ?

 regime.
 It is a fact that this rapid military defeat was